-After the received IRIG-Code has passed a consistency check, the software clock and the battery backed realtime clock of the time code receiver are synchronized to the external time reference.
-If an error in the IRIG-telegram is detected, the boards system clock switches into holdover mode.
+After the received IRIG time code has passed a consistency check, the board clock and the battery backed-up realtime clock of the time code receiver are synchronized to the external time reference.
+If an error in the IRIG-telegram is detected, the reference clock switches into holdover mode.

 IRIG-Codes do not carry a complete date but the number of the day within the current year (1...366).
-Hence the date that is output in the serial telegram must be completed by the date stored in the buffered real time clock (RTC).

 The day within the current year calculated from the RTC's date is compared with the day number from the IRIG-Code every minute.
-When a mismatch between these two day numbers is detected the board signalizes freewheeling mode, however the systems time base will continue to synchronize with the IRIG-signal.
-Time and date of the real time clock can be set by a Meinberg Standard Telegram via serial port.
-Received IRIG-time can be re-calculated into UTC provided that no time zone changeovers such as daylight saving appear in the received IRIG-telegrams.
+When a mismatch between these two day numbers is detected the board signalizes freewheeling mode, however the board's time base will continue to synchronize with the IRIG-signal.

-IRIG-telegrams do not include announcers for the change of time zone (daylight saving on/off) or for the insertion of a leap second.
+Most IRIG time codes do not include or support announcements for the change of time zone (daylight saving on/off) or for the insertion of a leap second.
 Start or end of daylight saving time is executed with a delay of one second.
 If a leap second is inserted, the system clock will be set to second '0' for two consecutive seconds.
+A LANTIME system can be prepared for an upcoming leap second by installing a leap second file.
+This will ensure proper operation during and after the leap second event and allows the system to properly send announcements to network clients and other connected devices (if the protocol or signal supports this).

-7.5.1 Technical Specifications TCR
+8.5.1 Technical Specifications TCR